Yessir-kim/HW2/README.md

 ### Chapter 2.
 Input a propositional formula
 When you execute program, you must be input a propositional formula.
-Otherwise, program will return a error message "Invalid form!" and terminate itself.
+Otherwise, program will return a error message "Invalid form!" and be terminated itself.
 ```
 ex) (or a1 (not (or (not (or a2 a3)) a4)))
 ```